 The companies involved in the merger dissolve to form a new entity.
 While in an acquisition, both the companies do not lose their existence.

-The new entity formed owing to the merger, holds a new title.
+The new entity formed owing to the merger holds a new title.
 In an acquisition, the acquired company functions under the title of the acquiring company.

-Merger is always conducted under a mutual agreement by all the involved companies.
+The merger is always conducted under a mutual agreement by all the involved companies.
 An acquisition may be implemented voluntarily or involuntarily by the entities.

 Size of Operations

 Two or more companies having the same scale of operations opt for a merger.
-Whereas, in an acquisition, the larger company takes over the smaller company.
+Whereas in an acquisition, the larger company takes over the smaller company.

-The process of merger involves a time consuming procedure owing to the high number of legal formalities.
-As opposed to an acquisition which can be done faster as the legal formalities are minimal.
+The process of merger involves a time-consuming procedure owing to the high number of legal formalities, as opposed to an acquisition which can be done faster as the legal formalities are minimal.

-A merger leads to issue of new stocks.
+A merger leads to the issue of new stocks.
 While in an acquisition, no new stocks are issued.